Gizra/Gizra-Way-Book/who_are_we.md

 ###Our Position

-Our purpose probably strikes a chord with anyone who has implementing an IT project of any kind.
+Our purpose probably strikes a chord with anyone who has implemented an IT project of any kind.
 We want to reach the clients that can appreciate that there needs to be a better way.
 Hence, we believe our message best reaches seasoned executive who have seen enough web projects to get burned.
 They may have already resigned to the idea that that is how projects are run but know deep down that there has to be another way.
-Our target clients are most probably in medium sized organizations but really it's about any place a brave executive can successfully influence their organization to adopt a new, simple, and sometimes radical, way of doing things.
+Our target clients are medium to large organizations but really it's about any place a brave decision maker can successfully influence their organization to adopt a new, simple, and sometimes radical, way of doing things.

-**For** medium sized companies
+**For** medium to large organizations

 **Who** have settled for mediocrity